 Private School Trunk.
-Hand painted name and school.
-Hand written note taped to top.
+Hand-painted name and school.
+Handwritten note taped to the top.
 All original.
 Functional.
-No tears in lining.
+No tears in the lining.
 Leather handles unbroken.
 Two clamps work to shut.
 Center lock not working.
-Natural aging to exterior.
+Natural aging to the exterior.

 Item comes with a signed, printed chapbook of the story.